 (LHA-7: displacement 30, 587 (light), 44,971 (full); length: 844’; beam: 106’; draft 28’; speed 20+ knots; complement: 1,059; troop capacity: 1,687 (184 surge); armament: 2 RAM launchers; 2 NATO Sea Sparrow launchers (with Evolved Sea Sparrow Missile (ESSM)); 2 20 millimeter Phalanx CIWS mounts; 7 twin .50 cal. machine guns; aircraft a mix of: Bell Boeing MV-22B Ospreys, McDonnell Douglas AV-8B Harrier IIs, Lockheed Martin F-35B Lightning IIs, Sikorsky CH-53K Super Stallions, Bell AH-1Z Vipers/UH-1Y Venoms, and Sikorsky MH-60S Knighthawks; class America)

 On 4 May 2012, Secretary of the Navy Raymond E. Mabus Jr., announced the selection of Tripoli as the name for the Navy's next large-deck amphibious assault ship.
-The third Tripoli (LHA-7) was laid down on 20 June 2014 at Huntington Ingalls Industries Inc., Shipyard, Pascagoula, Miss.; launched on 1 May 2017; and was christened at her building yard on 16 September 2017 by Mrs. Lynne Mabus, wife of former Secretary of the Navy Mabus.
+The third Tripoli (LHA-7) was laid down on 20 June 2014 at Pascagoula, Miss., by Huntington Ingalls Industries Inc.; launched on 1 May 2017; and christened at her building yard on 16 September 2017 by Mrs. Lynne Mabus, wife of former Secretary of the Navy Mabus.

 Detailed history pending.

 Christopher B. Havern Sr.